redachhaibi/ricci_regularization/README.md

 Train the neural net with curvature regularization by launching ipynb/AE_torus_training.ipynb.
 Save weights.

 Step 2:
-Make a report of training.
+Generate and visualize the report of the training.
 Launch ipynb/AE_torus_report.ipynb.

 Step 3:
 Check the geodesics in the latent space.
 Launch ipynb/Geodesic_benchmark.ipynb.